-On his deathbed, the Great Maharaja bequeathed gems and gifts, ordering that the Koh-i-Noor be gifted to the Jagannath Hindu Temple in Orissa, on the Easternmost coast of India.
+On his deathbed, the Great Maharaja bequeathed gems and gifts, ordering that the Koh-i-Noor was gifted to the Jagannath Hindu Temple in Orissa, on the easternmost coast of India.
 The Maharaja wanted to restore the stone to its rightful owner, as Lord Jagannath was another form of Lord Krishna.
-But his treasurer Beli Ram insisted the Koh-i-Noor was state property and it belonged to his son and heir Kharak Singh.
+But his treasurer, Beli Ram, insisted the Koh-i-Noor was state property and it belonged to his son/heir, Kharak Singh.
 Ranjit Singh died in June 1839.

-Months later, October 1839, the new emperor Kharak Singh was overthrown in a coup by his Prime Minister, Wazir Dhian Singh Dogra.
-Somehow the minister's brother, The Jammu-Fox, Gulab Singh Dogra, came into possession of the Koh-i-Noor.
-Kharak was slowly poisoned, and died in November 1840, followed by the death of his son Nau Nihal, while leaving the funeral.
+Months later, in October 1839, the new emperor, Kharak Singh, was overthrown in a coup by his prime minister, Wazir Dhian Singh Dogra.
+Kharak was slowly poisoned and died in November 1840, followed by the death of his son Nau Nihal while leaving the funeral.
 Chand Kaur, wife of Kharak and mother of Nau Nihal, fought for the throne against Raja Shere Singh, another purported heir.
-A peace was brokered by Dhian, but soon after, Chand's head was bashed in by her maid-servants, who were all banished with their tongues cut out!
+A peace was brokered by Dhian, but soon after, Chand's head was bashed in by her maidservants, who were all banished with their tongues cut out!